BetonQuest/BetonQuest/docs/Documentation/Reference.md

 _This applies to potions, splash potions and lingering potions._

 - `type` - type of a potion.
-Here's [the list](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionType.html) of possible types.
+Here's <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionType.html" target="_blank">the list</a> of possible types.
 Do not mistake this for a custom effect, this argument corresponds to the default vanilla potion types.

 - `extended` - extended property of the potion (you can achieve it in-game by adding redstone).
 It can be specified as `extended` or `extended:true`.
 If you want to check the potion that is NOT extended, use `extended:false`.